Singapore could house Neste's next giant refinery

-SINGAPORE - Energy giant Neste is tossing up whether locate a renewable-diesel refinery here or in the United States, according to the Finnish firm's boss.
+Energy giant Neste is deciding whether to locate a renewable-diesel refinery here or in the United States, according to the Finnish firm's boss.

 President and chief executive Matti Lievonen said the group expects to come to a final decision on the location by the end of next year.